-In particular, while we have results from the SAD and MAD portions of a Phase 1 clinical trial of LP352, we do not know how LP352 will perform in future clinical trials, including our planned Phase 1b/2a clinical trial.
+In particular, while we have results from the SAD and MAD portions of a Phase 1 clinical trial of LP352, we do not know how LP352 will perform in future clinical trials, including the PACIFIC Study.
 It is not uncommon to observe results in clinical trials that are unexpected based on preclinical studies and early clinical trials, and many product candidates fail in clinical trials despite very promising early results.
 Moreover, preclinical and clinical data may be susceptible to varying interpretations and analyses.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in clinical development even after achieving promising results in earlier studies, or after others, including regulatory authorities, disagreed with such companies' views and interpretations of the data and results from earlier preclinical studies or clinical trials.
-Further, neither we nor any third party, including Arena, have conducted preclinical studies of LP352 with respect to epilepsy or in the treatment of pediatric patients.
-As we investigate LP352 for DEEs and other epileptic diseases, we may encounter difficulties that we have not yet encountered in our Phase 1 clinical trial of LP352.
-Furthermore, LP143 and LP659 may not be able to progress from preclinical to Phase 1 clinical development.
+As we investigate LP352 for DEEs and other epileptic diseases, we may encounter difficulties that we have not yet encountered.
+Furthermore, LP659 and LP143 may not be able to progress from preclinical to Phase 1 clinical development.

 Clinical trials may not be conducted as planned or completed on schedule, if at all.
-A failure of one or more clinical trials can occur at any stage of testing g.
-Events that may prevent successful or timely completion of clinical development include: delays in reaching a consensus with regulatory authorities on trial design or implementation;
+A failure of a clinical trial can occur at any stage of testing.
+Events that may prevent successful or timely completion of clinical development include:

-delays in obtaining regulatory authorization to commence a trial; delays in reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites;
+- delays in reaching a consensus with regulatory authorities on trial design or implementation; - delays in obtaining regulatory authorization to commence a trial; - delays in reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delays in obtaining approval from one or more institutional review boards ("IRBs"), or IRBs refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional participants, or withdrawing their approval of the trial; - delays in recruiting suitable patients to participate in our ongoing and planned clinical trials; - changes to the clinical trial protocol; - clinical sites deviating from trial protocol or dropping out of a trial; - delays in manufacturing sufficient quantities of our product candidates for use in clinical trials; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - participants choosing an alternative treatment for the indication for which we are developing our product candidates, or participating in competing clinical trials;

-delays in obtaining approval from one or more institutional review boards ("IRBs"), or IRBs refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional participants, or withdrawing their approval of the trial; delays in recruiting suitable patients to participate in our ongoing and planned clinical trials; changes to the clinical trial protocol; clinical sites deviating from trial protocol or dropping out of a trial; delays in manufacturing sufficient quantities of our product candidates for use in clinical trials; delays in having patients complete participation in a trial or return for post-treatment follow-up; participants choosing an alternative treatment for the indication for which we are developing our product candidates, or participating in competing clinical trials; lack of adequate funding to continue a trial; occurrence of adverse events ("AEs") or serious adverse events ("SAEs") associated with the product candidate that are viewed to outweigh its potential benefits; occurrence of SAEs in trials of the same class of agents conducted by other companies; selection of clinical end points that require prolonged periods of clinical observation or analysis of the resulting data; a facility manufacturing our product candidates or any of their components being ordered by the FDA or comparable foreign regulatory authorities to temporarily or permanently shut down due to violations of current good manufacturing practice ("cGMP") regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol ("GCP") or other regulatory requirements; or changes in regulatory requirements and guidance that require amending or submitting new clinical protocols.
+- lack of adequate funding to continue a trial; - occurrence of adverse events ("AEs") or serious adverse events ("SAEs") associated with the product candidate that are viewed to outweigh its potential benefits; - occurrence of SAEs in trials of the same class of agents conducted by other companies; - selection of clinical end points that require prolonged periods of clinical observation or analysis of the resulting data; - a facility manufacturing our product candidates or any of their components being ordered by the FDA or comparable foreign regulatory authorities to temporarily or permanently shut down due to violations of current good manufacturing practice ("cGMP") regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol ("GCP") or other regulatory requirements; or - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols.